WHAT SHOULD I DO IF I AM INJURED OR FEELING ILL?

 Students are encouraged to correspond directly with faculty as soon as possible regarding any illnesses that may result in absenteeism from class.
 Health Services does not give excuse notes for students to miss class for routine, short-term illnesses.
 If there is a significant, prolonged illness and the student and Health Services staff believe that providing information could facilitate appropriate academic accommodations, the Health Service will communicate with the Office of Accessibility Resources/Academic Services with the student’s permission.

-WHAT SHOULD I DO IF I NEED HELP AND THE HEALTH SERVICE IS CLOSED?
+WHAT SHOULD I DO IF I NEED MEDICAL CARE AND THE HEALTH SERVICE IS CLOSED?

 For any emergency, call Campus Security (973-408-3379) or 911 for immediate assistance.
 For a list of local urgent care centers for medical care when the Health Service is closed, visit our Emergency Information page under After-Hours Medical Care.